SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

 #### Test1
 We manually crash a follower server after committing one writing.
 Perform a new writing and check if the states are up-to-date
 Later we recover the crashed follower and check if latest write has been appended to it, and states are applied on it.
+Another key point is that the server will not return any result until 2 servers are present and sync their logs (Leader Completeness)

 ### Case 2: Leader crash
 In this case, we are testing if the behavior of raft server after leader crash works as expected.